 Page view tracking is automatically enabled via Enhanced Measurement – you can’t disable it.
-GA4 is now also capable of tracking History Change events (when the URL changes without the page reloading).
+GA4 can also track History Change events (when the URL changes without the page reloading).
 These are very common in SPAs (Single Page Applications).
 However, you can decide if you need to track page views based on “browse history events”.

-It will capture scroll events each time a visitor gets to the bottom of a page.
+It will capture scroll events when visitors get to the bottom of a page.
 If you need to track additional thresholds (like 25%, 50%, 75% etc.), you can’t do that in Enhanced Measurement.
 For that, you have to set up scroll tracking with Google Tag Manager.

-When a visitor clicks a link on your website and that link redirects the visitor to another domain, this is considered as an outbound link click.
-Tracking outbound link clicks is very relevant and useful for any business, make sure to enable it!
-It ensures both marketers, as well as, analysts can gain insights on which external domains or links are most interesting for visitors landed on their website.
+When a visitor clicks a link on your website, and that link redirects the visitor to another domain, this is considered an outbound link click.
+Tracking outbound link clicks is very relevant and helpful for any business; make sure to enable it!
+It ensures both marketers and analysts can gain insights into which external domains or links are most interesting for visitors landing on their website.

 Also, you can find out which links are clicked most often before visitors leave your website.
 This is a beneficial feature for those running an Affiliate website and promoting external products.
-Outbound click events will happen by default for all links leading away from the current domain.
+Outbound click events, by default, will be generated for all links that lead away from the current domain.
 Links to domains configured for cross-domain tracking (in Tagging Settings) won’t trigger outbound click events.

-The Site Search functionality triggers an event each time a user performs a site search in the website and the page loads with the URL containing a query parameter, such as q, s, search, query or keyword.
+The Site Search functionality triggers an event each time a user performs a site search on the website, and the page loads with the URL containing a query parameter, such as q, s, search, query or keyword.
 But if you want, you can include more of them (up to 10 parameters).

 Enhanced Measurement allows you to track interactions of the embedded YouTube video on your website and send events to GA4.
 Please note that this feature only works for embedded YouTube videos that have JS API support enabled.
 For other video types, you need to find other solutions via GTM.

-Here are the events that are automatically captured with video:
+Here are a few events, which are automatically captured with video: